static-web-server/static-web-server/docs/content/features/directory-listing.md

     --directory-listing-format="json"
 ```

-And below and client request example to illustrate how the feature works.
+And below is a client request example to illustrate how the feature works.

 ```sh
 curl -iH "content-type: application/json" http://localhost:8787